-The Deliverability Evaluation generally utilizes publicly available transmission load flow model information posted on TBU's OASIS website (http://oasis.eterrasolutions.com/OASIS/http://oasis.e-terrasolutions.com/OASIS/ EES), namely the Available Flowgate Capacity (AFC) and the seasonal load flow models.
-The various models and input files that will be used by the TAG in its analysis will be posted on the RFP website by a date certain, but Website prior to proposal submission.
-When sensitivity studies are performed to include certain identified upgrades, as discussed in more detail hereinin Appendix E-2, these AFC models and seasonal cases also will be used to determine the effects of the changes to the transmission system contemplated in those sensitivity studies.
+EES), namely the Available Flowgate Capacity (AFC) and the seasonal load flow models.
+The various models and input files that will be used by the TAG in its analysis will be posted on the RFP Website prior to proposal submission.
+When sensitivity studies are performed to include certain identified upgrades, as discussed in more detail in Appendix E-2, these AFC models and seasonal cases also will be used to determine the effects of the changes to the transmission system contemplated in those sensitivity studies.